 - Product Liability Insurance: This provides coverage if a product your business produces, sells or promotes causes damage, injuries or illnesses to others and a liability lawsuit is lodged against your business.
 This is also included in your policy’s general liability coverage.

 There are additional types of liability coverage that may be a good fit for your business.
 Some examples include pollution liability insurance, employment practices liability insurance and commercial vehicle liability insurance.
-Your Trusted Choice Agent can identify your company’s specific exposures and make appropriate coverage recommendations to mitigate these risks.
+Your agent can identify your company’s specific exposures and make appropriate coverage recommendations to mitigate these risks.

 Business Interruption Insurance for Port Huron Businesses